OpenSidewalks/OpenSidewalks-Schema/README.md

 * Lines
 * Polygons

-Points, Lines and Polygons are solely geometrical OGC features and they lack network metadata: their relationship to other members of the dataset are spatial.
+Points, Lines, and Polygons are solely geometrical OGC features and they lack network metadata: their relationship to other members of the dataset are spatial.
 Extensions are features relevant to the pedestrian network that are nevertheless not represented as elements of it: they are nearby and useful for producing